The Festival’s Summer Home

-The Charles W. Stockey Centre for the Performing Arts, a $12.5 million project, was built with the support of the Northern Ontario Heritage Fund, Cultural Spaces Canada, Fednor, the Town of Parry Sound, area municipalities and a large number of individual and corporate donors.
+The $12.5 million project was built with the support of the Northern Ontario Heritage Fund, Cultural Spaces Canada, Fednor, the Town of Parry Sound, area municipalities and a large number of individual and corporate donors.
 The lead donor, Charles W. Stockey, was an early associate Board member and Festival volunteer.
 He moved to Victoria in 1986 for health reasons but never lost his interest in and love for the area.
-In 2002, a casual inquiry by Mr. Stockey about how things were going at the Festival of the Sound led to a renewed relationship and the $1.7 million donation that named both the building and the concert hall within it.
+In 2002, Mr. Stockey generously donated and additional $1.7 million donation that named both the building and the concert hall within it.

 ARCHITECTS – Keith Loffler Architect + ZAS Architects